Program in Russian Studies

 Prerequisite: RUS 29b or permission of the instructor.

-Students the (re)acquisition of the Russian linguistic system focusing on the conceptual understanding of the language structure.
-A comprehensive instruction aims to enhance students' ability to express the intended meaning correctly and appropriately.
-Usually offered every spring.
+Students continue the (re)acquisition of the Russian linguistic system focusing on the conceptual understanding of the language structure.
+Comprehensive instruction aims to enhance students' ability to express the intended meaning correctly and appropriately.
+Learning is enhanced by interactive online learning modules and authentic communicative tasks.
+Students will also engage in critical thinking about their bilingualism and multiculturalism.
+Active participation is essential.
+Usually offered every other spring.

 RUS